mmosad19419/Data-Warehouse-and-Dimensional-Modeling-for-Sparkify-Music-Streaming-App-using-PostgreSQL-and-Docker/README.md

 ## Project Description
-In this project, I'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
+In this project, I'll complete data modeling with Postgres and build an ETL pipeline using Python.

 ### Tasks
 - Define fact and dimension tables for a star schema for a particular analytic focus